The Kansan (film): Plot

 In the late 1800s, the small town of Broken Lance in Kansas was also connected to the Pacific Railroad.
-John Bonniwell, a sniper and Civil War veteran en route to a gold mine in Oregon, is in transit when he thwarted a Jesse James gang raid on the local bank.
+John Bonniwell, a sniper and Civil War veteran en route to a gold mine in Oregon, is in transit when he thwarts a Jesse James gang raid on the local bank.
 He kills three gang members and drives the others to flight, while himself, wounded by gunfire, ends up in the hospital.
-There he was told that bank president Steve Barat had taken over the hospital costs for him.
-At the same time he learns that Barat has got him to be named sheriff of Broken Lance.
-John, who does not care about such a post, wants to cancel, but lets Eleanor Sager, who takes care of him carefully in the hospital, change his mind.
+There, he is told that bank president Steve Barat had taken over the hospital costs for him.
+At the same time, he learns that Barat has gotten him elected sheriff of Broken Lance.
+John, who does not care about such a post, wants to cancel, but Eleanor Sager, who took care of him carefully in the hospital, changes his mind.
 The young woman is the owner of the only hotel in town.
 However, he quickly realizes that Steve Barat expects him to always act in his own way and to regard him as a compliant object of his machinations.
 In Broken Lance, Barat acts like its uncrowned king.

 When he messes with Barat and makes it clear to him that he is unwilling to cover his dirty actions as an official, he realizes that this can amount to a life and death fight.
 The first trouble is already on the horizon when Barat charges an arbitrarily exorbitant fee, which the rancher John Wagoner is supposed to pay for driving his cattle across the banker's land.
 Although the herd owner has refused to pay, John has no intention of arresting him, as Barat requested.